Financial Controller Career Guide: Salary, Responsibilities, and More

 What is a financial controller?

 A financial controller leads day-to-day accounting operations and guides a company's financial strategy.
-They are typically situated within the finance department, and depending on the size of the company, they may head the department or report to the chief financial officer (CFO).
+In this job, you typically work within the finance department, and depending on the size of the company, you may head the department or report to the chief financial officer (CFO).

-According to the US Bureau of Labor Statistics, the position is expected to continue growing at a rate of 17 percent from 2021 to 2031, which is much faster than average [2].
+Additionally, according to the US Bureau of Labor Statistics, the position is expected to continue growing at a rate of 17 percent from 2023 to 2033, which is much faster than average [2].

 As a financial controller, your responsibilities may include: